kubade220/QA/README.md

 # Project plan

-# Our plan for 4 days:
+# Plan for 4 days:
 ### 📌 Day 1, 19:00 ➝ We learn the specifications, write the first Test Cases.
 ### 📌 Day 2, 19:00 ➝ We register in Jira, continue working with our Test Cases and create a Bug Report based on them.
 ### 📌 Day 3, 19:00 ➝ We check how we are doing as real testers and receive notifications with user errors.
 You will need to test each one and create a Bug Report.